envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 3.Technical knowledge - Do you know the fundamentals of the job you're applying for? - (e.g. language JavaScript)
 4.Communication skills: Does your personality match the companies’ culture?

+#### Extras

+Q: What is the first step when approaching a problem in an interview?
+A: When the interviewer says the question, write down the key points at the top and ensure you have all the details.

+Q: What should you double check after understanding the problem statement in an interview?
+A: Verify the inputs and outputs of the problem.

+Q: What factors should you consider to determine the most important value of the problem in an interview?
+A: Consider time, space, memory, and the main goal of the problem.

+Q: What should you avoid when asking questions during an interview?
+A: Avoid being annoying and asking too many questions.

+Q: What is the initial approach you should start with in an interview?
+A: Start with the naive/brute force approach, demonstrating your ability to think critically.

+Q: Why should you explain why the initial approach is not the best (in an interview)?
+A: Explain limitations such as high time complexity (O(n^2) or higher) or code readability issues.

+Q: What should you analyze when walking through your approach in an interview?
+A: Look for repetitions, bottlenecks (with the highest Big O notation), and unnecessary work.
+Utilize all the information provided by the interviewer.

+Q: What should you do before starting the coding process in an interview?
+A: Walk through your code and outline the steps you will follow.

+Q: How should you structure your code from the beginning (in an interview)?
+A: Modularize your code into smaller pieces and add comments if necessary.

+Q: When should you start writing the actual code in an interview?
+A: Begin coding once you have a clear understanding of the problem and the steps you need to implement.

+Q: What should you consider while coding to showcase your abilities in an interview?
+A: Break the problem into functions and focus on demonstrating your skills.
+Even if you forget a specific method, create a function as a placeholder.

+Q: How should you handle error checks in your code during an interview?
+A: Assume people will try to break your code and consider potential false inputs.
+Safeguard your code and discuss additional checks or tests that could be implemented.

+Q: What naming convention should you follow when writing code in an interview?
+A: Avoid using confusing names like 'i' and 'j.'
+Write code that is readable and easy to understand.

+Q: What should you do after writing the code in an interview?
+A: Test your code thoroughly, considering different scenarios such as no parameters, zero values, undefined or null inputs, large arrays, and asynchronous code.
+Look for repetitive sections in your solution.

+Q: What should you discuss with the interviewer after testing the code during an interview?
+A: Share potential improvements, alternative approaches, code readability, and suggestions for performance enhancements.
+You can also inquire about the most interesting solution the interviewer has encountered for the problem.

+Q: What additional question might an interviewer ask after reviewing your solution?
+A: The interviewer may ask how you would handle the problem if the input is too large to fit into memory or if it arrives as a stream.
+The typical answer involves a divide-and-conquer approach, performing distributed processing of the data.

+Q: What is the primary requirement for code functionality?
+A: The code should function correctly and solve the problem.

+Q: How does the selection of appropriate data structures impact program efficiency?
+Answer: By choosing appropriate data structures, programs can achieve efficient data storage and manipulation.

+Q: What should you do to promote code reusability and avoid code duplication?
+A: To promote code reusability and avoid code duplication, you should extract common logic into reusable functions or modules and apply them wherever necessary.

+Q: How does modularity impact code quality?
+A: Modularity improves code quality by enhancing readability, maintainability, and testability.

+Q: Why should nested loops be avoided?
+A: They can be expensive in terms of time complexity.
+It is better to have separate loops than nesting them.

+Q: What is the recommended complexity for algorithms?
+A: Less than O(N^2).
+Optimize algorithms to reduce time complexity, avoiding quadratic time complexity or higher.

+Q: What potential issues can arise from recursion?
+A: Recursion can cause stack overflow due to excessive function calls.

+Q: How does copying large arrays affect space complexity?
+A: Copying large arrays may exceed the memory capacity of the machine, leading to potential issues.

+Q: What data structure is often the answer to improve time complexity?
+A: Hash Maps.
+They can provide efficient lookup and retrieval operations.

+Q: What data structure can be used with a sorted array to achieve O(log N) time complexity?
+A: Binary Tree.
+It enables divide and conquer techniques, such as binary search, on sorted data sets.

+Q: What technique can be applied to improve performance when working with data?
+A: Sorting the input.
+It can facilitate more efficient algorithms and operations.

+Q: What are some effective ways to optimize code?
+A: Hash tables and precomputed information (e.g., sorted data) can contribute to code optimization.

+Q: What tradeoff should be considered between time and space?
+A: Consider the Time vs Space tradeoff.
+Storing extra state in memory can sometimes improve runtime.

+Q: How should you respond when the interviewer gives you advice, tips, or hints?
+A: Follow their advice.
+Take note of the insights provided by the interviewer.

+Q: How can you address the space-time tradeoff in programming?
+A: Hash tables can often provide a solution, using more space to optimize for faster time.

+Q: What is the importance of communicating your thought process during an interview?
+A: It is crucial to communicate your thought process as much as possible.
+Each part of the interview matters, and clarity of thinking is valuable.

 ### 5. Data Structures: Introduction

 #### C3